coins-docs/xyz/docs/rest-api.md

 ### SIGNED (TRADE and USER_DATA) Endpoint Security

-* `SIGNED` endpoints require an additional parameter, `signature`, to be sent in the  `query string` or `request body`.
+* `SIGNED` endpoints require an additional parameter, `signature`, to be sent in the  `query string` or `form request body` or `header`.
 * Endpoints use `HMAC SHA256` signatures.
 The `HMAC SHA256 signature` is a keyed `HMAC SHA256` operation.
   Use your `secretKey` as the key and `totalParams` as the value for the HMAC operation.
 * The `signature` is **not case sensitive**.
-* `totalParams` is defined as the `query string` concatenated with the `request body`.
+* `totalParams` is defined as the `query string` concatenated with the `request body`(exclude `signature` parameters and values If signature parameters are in both).
-* We recommend the use of `query string` for GET request and `request body` for POST request.
+* We recommend the use of `query string` for GET request and `form request body` for POST request.
 However, for Spot Trading APIs, we recommend using `query string`.

 ### Timing Security

-* A `SIGNED` endpoint requires an additional parameter, `timestamp`, to be included in the request.
-The `timestamp` should be the millisecond timestamp indicating when the request was created and sent.
+* A `SIGNED` endpoint requires an additional parameter, `timestamp`, to be sent in the  `query string` or `form request body` or `header`(Not recommended).
+The `timestamp` should be in millisecond timestamp indicating when the request was created and sent.
 * An optional parameter, `recvWindow`, can be included to specify the validity duration of the request in milliseconds after the timestamp.
 If `recvWindow` is not provided, **it will default to 5000 milliseconds**.
 * The logic is as follows: